-In case you don’t remember what our exterior looked like before, here’s a quick pic.
+In case you don’t remember what our exterior looked like before, here’s a quick pic, note the concrete slab.

 And here’s what it looks like now!

 I’m so in love with the new look!
 And the best part?
 It only took two and a half hours to complete the entire DIY project!
 And I promise you… ANYONE can do this.

 At first I was afraid to try faux stone veneer product because I was a novice, but luckily it was a breeze to work with.

 The first thing we did was pull back the mulch a little bit from the exposed concrete foundation on the front exterior of our home.